Trenchless Technology Magazine Names Kimley-Horn Among Top 50 Trenchless Engineering Firms

 This style of engineering refers to construction techniques for installing or rehabilitating underground infrastructure with minimal disruption to the surface, including traffic, business, and residential engineering projects.
 Trenchless methods include tunneling, microtunneling, horizontal directional drilling, jack and bore, pipe bursting, cured-in-place pipe, sliplining, and geopolymer or epoxy linings.

-Kimley-Horn’s Water/Wastewater professionals have completed over 230 miles of pipeline design using these trenchless technology methods across the U.S. Some of our noteworthy trenchless projects include:
+Kimley-Horn’s Water/Wastewater professionals have completed more than 230 miles of pipeline design using these trenchless technology methods across the U.S. Some of our noteworthy trenchless projects include:

 - Dallas Water Utilities Southside Interceptor Rehabilitation, which involves 11,600 linear feet of 120-inch wastewater interceptor rehabilitation using sliplining.
 The existing reinforced concrete pipe was designed to be sliplined with 110-inch fiberglass pipe.
 The project was designed with 11 access shafts with depths up to 50 feet and includes the rehabilitation of a 54-inch and 42-inch main with cured-in-place pipe.